 - 1. One on-campus class credit is defined as: 1 class hour of direct faculty instruction per week and 2 class hours of out-of-class student work each week. - 2.
 One distance learning or hybrid class credit is defined as: an equivalent amount of instruction and student work leading to equivalent learning outcomes, as required for an on-campus class as defined above. - 3.
 One laboratory credit (science or music) or one physical education activity credit is defined as: 2 class hours of direct faculty instruction and 1 class hour of out-of-class student work each week. - 4.
-One studio private music lesson credit is defined as: .5 class hour of direct faculty instruction and 5 class hours of individual practice. - 5.
-One laboratory piano credit is defined as: 3 class hours of direct faculty instruction and 3 class hours of individual practice. - 6.
+One studio private music lesson credit is defined as: .5 class hour of direct faculty instruction and 5 class hours of individual practice.

+- 5. One laboratory piano credit is defined as: 3 class hours of direct faculty instruction and 3 class hours of individual practice. - 6.
 One ensemble music credit is defined as: 3-5 class hours of supervised rehearsal each week, attendance at performances, and attendance at special rehearsals. - 7.
 One internship, clinical, or student teaching credit is defined as: at least 45 hours of supervised work in a field placement within or outside of the academic calendar. - 8.
 One individualized study credit (e.g. thesis, capstone project, directed study, independent study) is defined as: 3 class hours of direct instruction and/or individual work each week. - 9.
 A course offered in a term of less than 15 weeks shall contain the same class hours, preparation time, content, and requirements as the same course or an equivalent course offered over a 15-week semester. - 10.
-Undergraduate class hours (classroom and out-of-class) consist of all educational activities associated with achieving the student outcomes, including any combination of the following: seat time; assigned readings; participation in discussion; listening to or viewing required instructional presentations; finding, gathering, and reviewing resources; preparing and sharing papers, projects, presentations; collaboration with classmates around a given task; creating and implementing research projects; preparing for quizzes and examinations, internships, clinicals, student teaching, and other academic work as outlined in the course syllabus. - 11.
+Physical education activity courses are 0.5 credit quarter courses.
+Typically, two quarter activity courses are scheduled in one semester to achieve one physical education credit. - 11.
+Undergraduate class hours (classroom and out-of-class) consist of all educational activities associated with achieving the student outcomes, including any combination of the following: seat time; assigned readings; participation in discussion; listening to or viewing required instructional presentations; finding, gathering, and reviewing resources; preparing and sharing papers, projects, presentations; collaboration with classmates around a given task; creating and implementing research projects; preparing for quizzes and examinations, internships, clinicals, student teaching, and other academic work as outlined in the course syllabus. - 12.
 One graduate level credit hour is equivalent to an undergraduate credit in regard to the amount of work, but the type of work regularly involves more rigorous standards for discussion and application.
 In addition to educational activities outlined for undergraduate work, graduate work also includes retrieving, reading, discussing, analyzing, synthesizing, and evaluating empirical research and reports of research; applying research to practice; and conducting and reporting one's own research.